gradle/gradle/architecture/README.md

 See [Gradle runtimes](runtimes.md) for a list of these runtimes and more details.

-## Build execution model
+### Build execution model

 Gradle generally does some work in response to a client request.
-There are several different clients, each with its own runtime, that can send a request to a Gradle daemon.
+There are several different clients, for example the `gradlew` command or the tooling API client, that can send requests to a Gradle daemon.
 Each daemon runs one request at a time.
 Generally speaking, the daemons only act in response to a request from a client and do not take any action on their own.
+There are some background actions that the daemon takes, for example monitoring system memory, watching for file changes or cleaning up caches.
+The daemon never runs any user code in the background.

 There are several different types of requests, such as a request to run a set of tasks, or to query a tooling model, or to stop.
 Some requests will require that the build is configured and maybe some work executed, and other requests might not.

 See [Build execution model](build-execution-model.md) for more details.

-## Build state model
+### Build state model

 As Gradle executes, it acts on various pieces of the build definition, such as each project in the build.
 Gradle tracks the state of each piece and transitions each piece through its lifecycle as the build runs.